Explore Science-first Philosophy

 Why do people confuse explanations with reality?

-Humility sharpens perception.
-When we remember that our models are lenses rather than the world itself, we become less defensive, more curious, and more capable of refinement.
+Embrace intellectual humility because it sharpens your perception.
+When we all remember that our models are lenses rather than the world itself, we become less defensive, more curious, and more capable of refinement.

 5.